 - American Iron and Steel Institute and Steel Manufacturers Association likewise argue that because a “direct challenge to the implementation of these tariffs was rejected in 2018 by the Court of International Trade . . . the Appellants here structure their claim as a facial challenge to Section 232 itself.”
 But “that claim too has already been litigated—more than forty years ago, the Supreme Court expressly held that Section 232 was a permissible delegation of authority, and that holding controls this case.”

-New briefs have been files in two cases we previously noted.
+New briefs have been filed in two cases we previously noted.

 Since we last reported on this case, which involves an amicus brief seeking a holding that denies any injunctive relief, Nevro has filed its response brief.
 In it, Nevro argues that “[a]mici never address the gaping hole in Stimwave’s argument—whether any patient needs Stimwave’s system operated at high frequency rather than low frequency.”
 Moreover, “[e]ven if they had, their unsworn brief would provide no basis to overturn the district court’s finding.”